 If you or a loved one have been seriously injured by the negligence of a doctor or surgeon in Virginia Beach, Norfolk, Portsmouth, or anywhere else in Virginia you probably have questions and concerns.
 Our team of experienced Virginia Beach medical malpractice lawyers and Norfolk malpractice attorneys are here to help.

-Why Choose Shapiro, Appleton, Washburn & Sharp for a Medical Malpractice Claim?
+Why Choose Shapiro, Washburn & Sharp for a Medical Malpractice Claim?

-- At Shapiro, Appleton, Washburn & Sharp, our team has extensive experience handling complex injury and medical malpractice claims.
+- At Shapiro, Washburn & Sharp, our team of Virginia Beach personal injury lawyers have extensive experience handling complex injury and medical malpractice claims.
 We understand how the defense works and know how to counter their actions.

 - Our team has more than 75 years of combined legal experience, and we have returned significant multimillion-dollar settlements and verdicts for clients.